 How (specifically) does your support help kids?

-Kids enrolled in YUVA’s programme have access to the just-right mix of resources based on location, age and life circumstances.
+Kids enrolled in YUVA’s programme can access the just-right mix of resources based on location, age and life circumstances.

 Here are some of the ways we work to empower kids:

-1. Using art, music, sports, community service and peer education, we focus on developing important life skills, like problem-solving, decision-making, creative and critical thinking, communication and interpersonal skills, coping with emotions and stress, conflict resolution, appreciating diversity.
+- Using art, music, sports, community service, and peer education, we focus on developing important life skills, like problem-solving, decision-making, creative and critical thinking, communication and interpersonal skills, coping with emotions and stress, conflict resolution, and appreciation for diversity.
 The result: positive efforts that ripple out and impact others’ lives.

-3. We use proven curriculum from various partners to provide social and financial education — self-awareness, personal responsibility, social skills, money management and the basics of business.
+- We use proven curricula from various partners to provide social and financial education — self-awareness, personal responsibility, social skills, money management and the basics of business.

-5. We help build the belief that kids can change their personal situations and their communities for the better and that they have the skills to do so.
+- We help build the belief that kids can improve their personal situations and their communities and that they have the skills to do so.

 What gets measured?